Agency Workers Accident At Work – How much compensation Can I Claim?

 - Call Legal Expert For Agency Workers Accident Claims Advice Or To Begin A Case

 An agency worker injury claim can be launched when you have sustained an injury in the workplace that was not your fault.
 You need to be able to prove that your employer, agency, or someone else was to blame.
+This involves showing that, as a temp worker, you suffered an injury due to their negligence.
+Your temporary worker rights include the ability to claim compensation if you’re able to prove that your employer breached their duty of care, leading to your injury.

 An agency worker is an individual that works temporally for an employer and has a contract with an agency.
 You are an agency worker if the following applies to you:

-- You are not self-employed.
+- You’re not self-employed.

 - You have a contract with an agency.